 Virtual tournaments retain an identical format except the tournament is now conducted virtually on Zoom.
 Teams will debate with their webcams on, in front of the judges and audience.

 Four Preliminary Rounds: All teams participate in the preliminary rounds.

-Each debater will receive a score for his or her performance in a debate.
+* Each debater will receive a score for his or her performance in a debate.
 The scores for all three debaters will be totaled for the Team Debate Score.
 Since all the teams may not have the same number of debates because of byes, the Team Debate Scores for each team will be averaged (total of Team Debate Scores / number of debates) to give the Overall Team Debate Score.
-The teams will be ranked based on the Overall Team Debate Score and the top 8 teams will advance to the quarterfinals for the elimination rounds.
+The teams will be ranked based on the Overall Team Debate Score and the top 4 MS and top 4 HS teams will advance to the semi-finals.

 Team pairing explained:

 The preliminary round pairings were created through an entirely random process.
 Each team was arbitrarily assigned a number.
 Lists of random numbers from 1 to the number of teams in that age group regenerated.
 The lists word examined pairwise to determine the pairings.
 When the age group had an odd number of teams, the final unpaired number would be the team assigned a bye for that round.
 A team can only have one by in the preliminary rounds.